Irish in the Oireachtas

 Implementing the Official Languages Act

-The Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs is required to submit a report annually to the Houses of the Oireachtas regarding the implementation of the Official Languages Act in the previous year.
+The Minister for Culture, Heritage and Gaeltacht is required to submit a report annually to the Houses of the Oireachtas regarding the implementation of the Official Languages Act in the previous year.